silverraaa/silverraaa/README.md

 ## Just a short introduction

-- 16y/o boy who just likes to code for himself
+- 19
-- Still learning alot on coding & i can't wait to code something that i wanted to!
+- Still learning alot on coding & i can't wait to code something that i wanted to
-- I also watch Vtubers as well on my free time
+- I also watch VTubers as well on my free time.

 ### Socials